alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/creating-tfs2010-team-project-fails-with-tf30275.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb26.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image26.png)

-As you can see Iâ€™ve inserted the ip of my test TFS (10.0.0.101) into the list of Addresses excluded from active protection (IDS).
+As you can see I've inserted the ip of my test TFS (10.0.0.101) into the list of Addresses excluded from active protection (IDS).
 But this is not enough, the problem still arise because nod32 is monitoring HTTP traffic, and the communication from Visual Studio to the asmx services that constitute the tfs integration to sharepoint.
 Now go the WebAccessProtection/HTTP,HTTPS configuration section of nod, and insert the name of the tfs server (in my example is tfs2010test) into the list of addresses excluded from filtering.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb27.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image27.png)